Comprehensive Guide To Virtual Assistant Salaries In The Philippines

 Photoshop Editor $530 - $711 $739 - $1,040 $1,045++

-The good news is, you don’t have to train them alone.
-VAsMadeEasy.com gives new hires practical training so they can build the skills and confidence to contribute faster.
+The good news is that you don’t have to do it alone.
+VAsMadeEasy.com gives new hires practical training to help them build skills and start contributing faster.

-Intermediate workers usually have 1 to 5 years of experience, while expert workers typically have 5+ years of experience and can often work with less supervision.
+Intermediate workers generally have 1–5 years of experience.
+Expert workers usually have 5+ years of experience and can often work with very little supervision.

 How do I pay my virtual assistant?